jblang/retrodist/distro/slackware/1.0beta/README.md

 >After some digging I found SLS 1.02 X disks to be compatible.
 This may have been the original intention, that information seems to be lost.
 The T disks work as well.
 Everything should be installable, I've done it including X in PCem.
 >
 >This has Linux kernel 0.99pl9, libc 4.3.3 and XFree86 1.2.

+XFree86 1.2 doesn't support the Cirrus Logic SVGA card emulated by QEMU, so it can only run the mono server.

+## Installation

+The autoinstall scripts for 1.01 also work with 1.0beta, and the manual installation procedure is similar too.
+See the [instructions](../1.01/README.md#installation) for 1.01.